SO YOU HAVE SOME QUESTIONS

 FAQ: do you travel?

 Yes!
 I have always loved traveling for clients.
 I have a set travel fee, but we also work together to make all the details possible if that is an interest for you.
-There is deeply something special about being in a place that means the world to you.
 My past clients have brought me to Chicago, Wisconsin, Michigan, Iowa, North Dakota, Kentucky, Colorado, Utah, Nevada, Oregon, Florida, and Vancouver.

 I have loved ones in Chicago, Colorado, and Vancouver - I try to travel there often.